UWB-ACM/Hackathon-Docs-2020/_docs/crowfacts.md

 - An [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) was used as the website host, and was configured with a custom domain, as well as [SSL certification for HTTPS traffic](https://www.freecodecamp.org/news/simple-site-hosting-with-amazon-s3-and-https-5e78017f482a/).
 - This website was designed to give users access to facts, or to make their own.
 - These user actions are made via [API gateway calls to Lambda functions](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-getting-started-with-rest-apis.html), which execute GET or PUT calls.
-- Functions calls create a link to either the CrowFacts or FunFacts [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) tables.
+- Function calls create a link to either the CrowFacts or FunFacts [DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) tables.
     - **CrowFacts**: NoSQL database that returns species information on crows.
 Facts are retrieved by combination of partition and sort key.
         - Primary key: "CrowSpecies" + "habitat"
         - Sort: